 Walleye continue to be caught in a wide range of depths from 2 feet to 20 feet deep.
 Jig and crawler, jigs, spoons, and spinners with crawlers have been productive.
 Anglers are also catching 'eyes trolling crankbaits.

 THE WALLEYE LENGTH LIMIT IS 21-INCHES WITH A 2/day CREEL LIMIT.

-Near normal pool, releasing 12 CFS.
+1.0 feet low, releasing 12 CFS.
 Click Here for the most up to date lake level information.